Current Openings

 If you work with us, you are likely to contribute to the framework in some way as we continue to develop and enhance it to meet the needs of ICI.
 We are all about improving and extending the systems we already have and are excited to hear any new ideas you will bring to the table.
 Check out two of our flagship publications that demonstrate some of what the framework can do:

 Another exciting project underway is to build an extendable system to input and report data to help organizations that employ direct support professionals better understand their workforce challenges.
 It will also help organizations track their progress in improving their workforce challenges.
 The data input system is ready for use by two funded projects, and we will soon begin work on the reporting features.
-When the system is fully developed, it will include a suite of tools that assists organizations in implementing best practices for managing their workforce.
+When the system is fully developed, it will include a suite of tools that assists organizations in implementing best practices for recruiting and retaining their workforce.
 The work on this project is particularly exciting because we are in the early stages, so there is a lot of opportunity for you to contribute your best ideas and solutions.

 Who is on the team, and how do we work together?